harish3110/through-tinted-lenses/_posts/2020-03-28-Relearning how to learn deep.md

 Everything taught in this year's course is again application-driven and closely follows the book written by the founders of fastai, Jeremy, and Sylvain.
 The only prerequisites needed to start with the course are high school math and intermediate coding skills in Python, which, to be honest, can be picked up along the way(I'll be sure to put up references for all in the end).
 This doesn't mean that the course is geared only for beginners.
 On the contrary, even veterans in the field will have a lot to discover and learn in the course.
 The course gradually wades through the ingenious implementations, tricks, and insights gained through experimentation by the fastai team, which has led them to achieve state-of-the-art benchmark models by beating top companies with considerably limited compute resources as compared to big guns in the field.

-The lectures taught by Jeremy, the book as a manual to wade through the 'frightening' depths of deep learning, a fantastic community of like-minded and extremely helpful peers, is a complete package and the perfect recipe to learn.
-I couldn't be more glad to be taking part in such an enriching learning experience, especially during these trying times, and despite it being virtual, I don't believe it has lost a beat.
+The lectures taught by Jeremy, the [book](https://github.com/fastai/fastbook) as a manual to wade through the 'frightening' depths of deep learning, the fantastic community of like-minded and extremely helpful peers, is a complete package and the perfect recipe to learn.

 > "What I hope is that lots of people will realize that state-of-the-art results of deep learning are something they can achieve even if they're not a Stanford University deep learning PhD." — Jeremy Howard